bluezery/resume/index.md

 ---

-# Senior/Lead Software Engineer
+# Senior Software Engineer
-TaeHwan Kim (bluezery) | Shinagawa, 140-0002, Tokyo, Japan
+TaeHwan Kim (bluezery) | Koganei city, 184-0004, Tokyo, Japan

 # Interests
-* Machine Learning and Web technologies recently.
+* Data pipeline and full stack engineering
 * Performance profiling and optimization of a software platform or frameworks.
 * Developing graphic engines and interactive applications.
 * DevOps.

 # Executive summary
+* Creating a data catalog system to increase the usability of data
+* Operating ETL pipeline on very large volumne of data.
 * Created and managed a software platform based on the Linux.
 * Developed frameworks/applications and also supported a large number of 3rd party developers.
 * Developed commercial products for various size of devices from tiny screens (Wearable, Mobile) to large/multi screens (TV, tabletop, wall screen).